bennyhartnett/centrus-enrichment-calculator/README.md

 ## Development
 The algorithms live in [`calculate.js`](calculate.js).
 Input parsing, error handling and history tracking are included.
 Bootstrap and Bootstrap Icons are loaded from public CDNs.
 Feel free to modify the HTML or JavaScript to suit your needs.

+## License
+No license has been specified.
+This project is provided as-is for educational use.
+No warranty or guarantee of accuracy is expressed or implied.